$0 South Africa Curriculum Matching Matrix — CAPS, Cambridge, or GED? The Decision South African Homeschool Parents Were Never Given

 The wrong choice doesn't just waste a year.
 It can cost R15,000–R30,000+ in re-enrollment fees, close university doors, or leave your child needing an expensive bridge qualification before any SA university will consider them.

-What's Inside the South Africa Curriculum Matching Matrix
+What's Inside the Curriculum Audit

 The Main Guide

-• Side-by-side curriculum comparison — CAPS (NSC), Cambridge IGCSE/A-Level, GED, IEB, and American High School Diploma compared on difficulty, flexibility, subject choice, and learner style fit
+• Side-by-side curriculum comparison — "CAPS vs Cambridge" isn't a Google search; it's a decision that locks your child into a 3-year pathway.
+This maps CAPS (NSC), Cambridge IGCSE/A-Level, GED, IEB, and American High School Diploma on difficulty, flexibility, subject choice, and learner style fit — so the decision is based on data, not on whoever marketed to you first

 Worksheets and Decision Tools